-The goals and objectives function as the fulfillment of the VLAWMO Water Plan Priority Issue #3: Need for education and outreach.
-Some objectives are especially relevant to this or other priority issues.
-These references are included in parenthesis after the objectives, phrased as "(PI #-#-#)".
+The following goals and objectives function as the fulfillment of the VLAWMO Water Plan Priority Issue #3: Need for education and outreach.
+The desired results portray VLAWMO's vision of what that education and outreach will ideally look like as long-term results.
+Some objectives are especially relevant to this or other priority issues, these are included in parenthesis after the objectives, phrased as "(PI #-#-#)".

 Desired Results: "Through the EOP, VLAWMO desires to..."
+Listed according to priority.